google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/webfont-optimization.md

 * WOFF has built-in compression.
 Ensure that your WOFF compressor is using optimal compression settings.
 * WOFF2 uses custom preprocessing and compression algorithms to deliver ~30% file-size reduction over other formats.
 For more information, see [the WOFF 2.0 evaluation report](http://www.w3.org/TR/WOFF20ER/){: .external }.

 Finally, it's worth noting that some font formats contain additional metadata, such as [font hinting](https://en.wikipedia.org/wiki/Font_hinting) and [kerning](https://en.wikipedia.org/wiki/Kerning) information that may not be necessary on some platforms, which allows for further file-size optimization.
 Consult your font compressor for available optimization options, and if you take this route, ensure that you have the appropriate infrastructure to test and deliver these optimized fonts to each browser.
-For example, Google Fonts maintains 30+ optimized variants for each font and automatically detects and delivers the optimal variant for each platform and browser.
+For example, [Google Fonts](https://fonts.google.com/) maintains 30+ optimized variants for each font and automatically detects and delivers the optimal variant for each platform and browser.

 Note: Consider using <a href='http://en.wikipedia.org/wiki/Zopfli'>Zopfli compression</a> for the EOT, TTF, and WOFF formats.
 Zopfli is a zlib compatible compressor that delivers ~5% file-size reduction over gzip.

-## Defining font family with @font-face
+## Defining a font family with @font-face

 ### TL;DR {: .hide-from-toc }
-* Use the <code>format()</code> hint to specify multiple font formats.
+* Use the `format()` hint to specify multiple font formats.
 * Subset large Unicode fonts to improve performance.
 Use Unicode-range subsetting and provide a manual subsetting fallback for older browsers.
 * Reduce the number of stylistic font variants to improve the page- and text-rendering performance.

-The @font-face CSS at-rule allows you to define the location of a particular font resource, its style characteristics, and the Unicode codepoints for which it should be used.
-A combination of such @font-face declarations can be used to construct a "font family," which the browser will use to evaluate which font resources need to be downloaded and applied to the current page.
+The `@font-face` CSS at-rule allows you to define the location of a particular font resource, its style characteristics, and the Unicode codepoints for which it should be used.
+A combination of such `@font-face declarations can be used to construct a "font family," which the browser will use to evaluate which font resources need to be downloaded and applied to the current page.

 ### Format selection

-Each @font-face declaration provides the name of the font family, which acts as a logical group of multiple declarations, [font properties](http://www.w3.org/TR/css3-fonts/#font-prop-desc) such as style, weight, and stretch, and the [src descriptor](http://www.w3.org/TR/css3-fonts/#src-desc), which specifies a prioritized list of locations for the font resource.
+Each `@font-face` declaration provides the name of the font family, which acts as a logical group of multiple declarations, [font properties](http://www.w3.org/TR/css3-fonts/#font-prop-desc) such as style, weight, and stretch, and the [src descriptor](http://www.w3.org/TR/css3-fonts/#src-desc), which specifies a prioritized list of locations for the font resource.

     @font-face {